UWPCE-PythonCert/PythonCertDevel220/source/modules/lesson08/assignment.rst

 Here is what you need to do:
 ----------------------------

 #.
-Create a python module called *inventory.py*.
+Create a python module called *inventory.py*, to replace the existing spreadsheet.
 This file will contain all the functions used for this assignment.
 #.
 Create a function called *add_furniture* that takes the following input parameters:
     - *invoice_file*
     - *customer_name*